misbah-anwar/misbah-anwar/README.md

 # 💫 About Me:
-I'm an AI and ML undergraduate at VIT Chennai
+I'm an AI and ML undergraduate at VIT Chennai.

 # 📊 GitHub Stats: